Odyssey Fine Arts Festival

 How do I register?

-Students will use Infinite Campus for the online registration process.
+Students use Infinite Campus for the online registration process.

 Unlike requesting classes during the school year, the scheduling of Odyssey classes is made after the program of artists, classes, and performances has been developed.
 As a result, students’ class requests serve more as a guide for scheduling.
 The registration committee will fill your two-day schedule appropriately.
 If a student is the adventurous type, and would rather live with the element of surprise, we will be happy to assign classes for the student at random, simply check the box that asks for classes to be assigned randomly.